jschulien/ALAN-LakeWashington-/README.md

 All scripts are focused on the greater Lake Washington and Lake Sammamish watersheds, including urban and pelagic zones, bridges, tributaries, and natural buffers.

----

-## 📦 MATLAB Version Compatibility

-These scripts were tested on **MATLAB R2022a** and later.
-For best performance, ensure the following toolboxes and external functions are installed and on your MATLAB path:
-- `m_map`
-- TIFF and CSV I/O support
-- Non-parametric trend test functions (`Mann_Kendall`, `TheilSen`)